All Episodes

 Rudy just got the first shot in.

-How hard that that so people, well, big time score, Rudy, Julian.
+So people, well, big time score, Rudy, Julian.

-And the substance is um is important to me.
+And the substance is important to me.

-Like I think Romney, a lot of people disagree with this.
+Like, I think Romney, a lot of people disagree with this.

 I think Romney's getting stronger.

-Seems to me has his positions nailed down, uh the flip-flopping charge uh nevertheless seems to take him uh uh off step for for uh for a second.
+The flip-flopping charge nevertheless seems to take him off step for a second.

 But he looked like he was in command to me.